fpelaezt/devops/AWS/aws-certifications/architect/11-Decoupling.md

 ## Amazon Simple Notification Service (SNS)

 * Push notification of Mobile and Enterprise messages
-* Types of endpoint: Email, Email-JSON, SMS, SQS, HTTP/S, AWS Lambda
+* Types of endpoint: Email, Email-JSON, SMS, SQS, HTTP/S, AWS Lambda, Kinesis Data Firehose
+* Maximum message size: 256KB
 * Publish-Subscribe (pub-sub).
 Producers-Consumers
 * Asynchronous communication from producers sendig a message to a topic
 * If a message was sent can't be recalled
+* DLQ Support for messages that fail to be delivered, except HTTP(S)
+* Retries is support only for HTTP(S)
+* Encryption in transit by default
+* Encryption in at-rest is optional
+* Support resource (topic) policies
 * Topic
   * Logical access point/communication channel
   * Contain list of subscribers and methods